jasielmacedo/nodejs-base-api/README.md

 1. Clone this repository
 2. Run npm install
 3. Run npm test - To test if everything is ok.
 Should return "passed".
-4. Open the documentation/index.html on your browser for more information.
+4. Open documentation/index.html for more information.